fireship-io/fireship.io/hugo/content/courses/angular/app-routing.md

 ### Step 1 - Generate a Component

-Generate home page component that is loaded by the router.
+Generate home page component that is loaded by the router:

 {{< file "terminal" "command line" >}}
 {{< highlight text >}}